Computational-Plant-Science/colmap_test_dev/README.md

 If this flag is not set correctly, the final use of the binaries would fail.
 [Reference NVIDIA Developer Program (Your GPU Compute Capability)](https://developer.nvidia.com/cuda-gpus)

+For example, Volta GPU (v100), NVIDIA V100 has Compute Capability as 7.0

+or one A100 MIG slice, NVIDIA A100 has Compute Capability as 8.0

-The Docker recipe file was in "Dockerfile", and DockerHub (computationalplantscience/3d_colmap) was setup linked to this repo directly and in automatic trigger compile mode.
+The Docker recipe file was created as "Dockerfile", and DockerHub (computationalplantscience/3d_colmap) was setup linked to this repo directly and in automatic trigger compile mode.

 The Colmap pipeline was in bash file "colmap_pipeline.sh"